Updated March 20, 2020

 Second, I agree with the idea of spending money to get started.
 However, I generally disagree with the amount of money or number of tools many say is needed to get started.

 How much money and how many tools are really needed to start?

 A few hundred dollars (or less) the first year, and no more than five tools.
 I’ll break it down monthly below.

 This is assuming you will use content marketing and not physical products as your business model.
 Content marketing makes sense even if you do sell physical products, so it’s a great place to start for nearly everyone.

 First, everything hinges on excellent content.
 Excellent content is easy to produce, nearly for free because it’s probably already in your head.

-If you don’t master excellent content, it doesn’t matter how awesome your email sequences, landing pages, video production or webinars are.
-They’ll all be fancy masks for an empty foundation.
+Also, if you don’t master excellent content, it doesn’t matter how awesome your external systems appear, like email sequences, landing pages, video production or webinars, they’ll all be fancy masks for an empty foundation.
 That won’t last long.